Introduction

 - Gather W-2 Forms: Start by collecting all W-2 forms from your employees.
 This way, you’ll have all the necessary info at your fingertips.

-- When you’re using tax prep software, ensure that you input the numbers and amounts exactly as they are shown in aa box 12.
+- When you’re using tax prep software, ensure that you input the numbers and amounts exactly as they are shown in box 12.
 Double-check that you’re putting them in the right fields.

-- Consult IRS Guidelines: Don’t forget to peek at the IRS instructions for Form W-2.
+- Consult IRS guidelines: Don’t forget to peek at the IRS instructions for Form W-2.
 This will help you confirm that you’re applying the designations correctly and understanding what they mean for your taxes.

-- Before hitting send on your tax return, take a moment to double-check all your entries in aa box 12 for accuracy.
+- Before hitting send on your tax return, take a moment to double-check all your entries in box 12 for accuracy.
 It’s worth it to ensure everything is accurate and compliant.

 Conclusion